 Dr. Anne Marie Lennon is the Director of the Johns Hopkins Division of Gastroenterology and Hepatology and a Professor of Medicine at the Johns Hopkins University School of Medicine.
-Dr. Lennon is the Director of the Multidisciplinary Pancreatic Cyst Clinic and an attending gastroenterologist at The Johns Hopkins Hospital.
+Dr. Lennon is an attending gastroenterologist at The Johns Hopkins Hospital.
 She received her medical degree from the Royal College of Surgeons in Ireland in 1996.
-In addition, Dr. Lennon has obtained a Ph.D degree from The National University of Ireland.
+In addition, Dr. Lennon obtained a Ph.D. from The National University of Ireland.
 She completed an internal medicine residency in Dublin and at the Cleveland Clinic, followed by a Gastroenterology Fellowship in Edinburgh, Scotland.
-She then completed a two year Advanced Endoscopy Fellowship in endoscopic ultrasound and ERCP at Johns Hopkins.
-She is certified in General Internal Medicine and Gastroenterology by the Joint Royal Colleges of Physicians Training Board (JRCPTB) of the United Kingdom and is a fellow of the Royal College of Physicians of Ireland.
-Dr. Lennon's major interests are the workup and management of patients with pancreatic cysts, pancreatic cancer or pre-cancerous lesions and the role of endoscopic ultrasound in the diagnosis of pre-cancerous and cancerous lesions.
+She then completed a two-year Advanced Endoscopy Fellowship in endoscopic ultrasound and ERCP at Johns Hopkins.
+She is certified in General Internal Medicine and Gastroenterology by the Joint Royal Colleges of Physicians Training Board (JRCPTB) of the United Kingdom and is a fellow of the American Society of Gastrointestinal Endoscopy, the American College of Gastroenterology, the American Gastrointestinal Association and the Royal College of Physicians of Ireland.
+Dr. Lennon's major interests are the care of patients with pancreatic cysts, pre-cancerous lesions and developing new tools for early cancer detection.